Our Team

 Teacher

-My name is Annie Kosor, and this is my second year working at Foundations.
+My name is Annie Kosor, and this is my third year working at Foundations.
 I’ve previously taught both middle and high school.
 I have a single subject teaching credential from Cal State Long Beach.
 I’ve also recently worked as a writing tutor.
 I love encouraging students to do their best and watching them grow and learn as they achieve personal success!

 My husband and I have three children.
 One in high school, one in middle school, and in elementary school.
 Throughout the years we’ve enjoyed being involved in our church through volunteer work and building friendships within our community.